 - If I was a beta tester, what happens with the Pix4Dfields software version I currently have?

-- How can I see a comparison between Pix4Dfields, Pix4Dmapper and Pix4Dag?
+- What is the difference between Pix4Dfields, Pix4Dmapper and Pix4Dag?

 - What will happen with Pix4Dag?

 - Which sensors can I use for Pix4Dfields?

 - Does Pix4Dfields support MicaSense RedEdge cameras?